YingkunZhou/i386-test/doc/duong2012improving.md

 Shared cache partitioning for multi-core processors was compared to TA-DRRIP, UCP and PIPP.

 The rest of the paper is organized as follows.
-The PD concept is defined in Sec.
-2 together with a hit rate model to quantitatively relate the PD and the RDD.
+The PD concept is defined in Sec.2 together with a hit rate model to quantitatively relate the PD and the RDD.
-The hardware design is in Sec.
-3.
+The hardware design is in Sec.3.
-The hit rate model for multi-core cache partitioning is defined in Sec.
-4.
+The hit rate model for multi-core cache partitioning is defined in Sec.4.
-The experimental methodology is in Sec.
-5.
+The experimental methodology is in Sec.5.
-The experimental results are in Sec.
-6.
+The experimental results are in Sec.6.
-Prior work is discussed in Sec.
-7.
+Prior work is discussed in Sec.7.
 Appendix A reports results for SPEC CPU2006 benchmarks.

 ## SINGLE-CORE PROTECTING DISTANCE